MINEZERI/mtrpz_labs/lab3/README.md

 ### 2. Multi-stage build

-Some files, like `README.rst` or `go.sum`, are unnecessary in final image.
+Files such as `README.rst` and `go.sum` are unnecessary in the final image.
 So we're going to create `.dockerignore` file and implement multi-stage build.

 **New Dockerfile** looks like: